When purchasing a house you will most likely have to pay a tax called stamp duty. Find out more about this tax and if exemptions apply to you.

 - Change states.
 If it's an option, you can also consider relocating to another state where stamp duty is significantly lower or, if you are a first time home buyer, where you are completely exempt from paying stamp duty.

 Since stamp duty can be a significant cost, minimising how much you pay can help you in the long run.
-The money you save can be put towards paying off the loan, which will save you money on interest costs as well or it can be used to make renovations.
+The money you save can be put towards building up a bigger deposit or making bigger repayments, both of which will save you money on interest repayments.
 You need to remember that it does pay to do your due diligence and see what other options are available to you to reduce the amount of stamp duty you have to pay.

 Are there any exemptions from stamp duty?